CECTC/dbpack-samples/README.md

 # dbpack-samples
-samples for dbpack, support any language, and there are go、java、php、python samples
+samples for dbpack, dbpack support any languages, and there are go、java、php、python samples